Bank of America reviews long-hours culture after intern's death

 A spokeswoman for Britain's Department for Business, Innovation and Skills declined to comment on working conditions for interns but said under European Union rules workers aged 18 and over could decide to work more than a standard 48-hour week.

-Interns, however, were sceptical that banks could end the workaholic culture that consumes newcomers every summer.
+Interns, however, were skeptical that banks could end the workaholic culture that consumes newcomers every summer.

 "You'd have to have someone checking security passes to see how long they've been in the office, but even when they are at home they are glued to their Blackberry and feel like they're on call," said a former intern at Nomura.